HauTranCong/sociwave/README.md

 3. Build and start both services: `docker compose -f docker/docker-compose.yml up -d --build`.
 4. Open ports 80 (frontend via Nginx) and 8000 (FastAPI) in your firewall/security group, or front the stack with a reverse proxy/SSL terminator of your choice.
 5. Browse to `https://your-domain.com` (or `http://your-domain.com:8080` if you keep the default port mapping) and the web app will call the backend on the same host without CORS issues.

 ---

-## ⚠️ Important Notes

-### Browser-Based Monitoring

-This is a **Flutter web application** that runs entirely in the browser.
-The monitoring service requires the browser to remain open:

-- ✅ Works while browser tab is open
-- ❌ Stops when browser is closed
-- ❌ Requires device to stay on

-### 24/7 Monitoring (Future Enhancement)

-For true 24/7 monitoring without keeping the browser open, consider adding a backend server (see [docs/PROJECT_STATUS.md](docs/PROJECT_STATUS.md) for details).

----